ipfabric/docs/docs/IP_Fabric_GUI/diagrams/index.md

 completing the routing process.

-The End to end path can be found in ***Diagrams → End to end path*** or on any diagram using the “Path Look-Up” menu on the left (see picture below)
+The End to end path can be found in ***Diagrams → End to end path*** or on any diagram using the "Path Look-Up" menu on the left (see picture below)

 ![End to end](diagrams_end_end.png)